FedeFiumi/Design_Patterns_examples/SOLID/README.md

 functionalities to a class without modifying its existing code.

 * Example: the code below violates the open close principle.
 Why?
-Calculating the area that way oblige to update the function everytime we have to add a shape (e.g. what happens if i need to add a Circle??).
+Calculating the area that way oblige to update the function every time we have to add a shape (e.g. what happens if i need to add a Circle??).

 ```c++